opensearch-project/project-website/_posts/2021-11-29-plugins-intro.markdown

 categories:
   - technical-post
 twittercard:
-  description: "This post contains an overview of how OpenSearch plugins are loaded and interact with Java Security Manager."
+  description: "OpenSearch enables enhancing core features in a custom way via Plugins.
+In this blog post we wanted to unbox how plugins load, install, and run in OpenSearch..."
 ---

-OpenSearch enables extending core features via plugins.
-Plugins are empowered to access all extensible features of OpenSearch and extend them.
-In this blog post we wanted to unbox the plugin architecture, and help understand how they work.
+OpenSearch enables enhancing core features in a custom way via plugins.
+For example, plugins could add custom mapping types, engine scripts etc. In this blog post we wanted to unbox how plugins load, install, and run in OpenSearch.

 ## Pluggable Architecture

-Plugins in OpenSearch bring in modular architecture and enable developing/managing a large code base easier.
-The [blog post](https://logz.io/blog/opensearch-plugins/) from our partner [Logz.io](http://logz.io/) helps understand why pluggable architecture is important, and how the architecture works.
+The modular architecture in OpenSearch makes it easier to develop on a large code base (4.5MM lines).
+The [blog post](https://logz.io/blog/opensearch-plugins/) from OpenSearch partner [Logz.io](http://logz.io/) describes why pluggable architecture is important and how plugins can be developed.

 The Plugin architecture is designed to enable solving specific problems and extending generic features.
-For example, [Anomaly Detection](https://github.com/opensearch-project/anomaly-detection) plugin reads time stream data ingested and finds anomalies.
+For example, [Anomaly Detection](https://github.com/opensearch-project/anomaly-detection) reads time stream data ingested and finds anomalies.
 Another example is [Job Scheduler](https://github.com/opensearch-project/job-scheduler) plugin which schedules and runs generic jobs.

-Plugins are of various types, generally could be categorized as:
+Plugins are of various types, generally can be categorized as:

-* Analysis: Used for analysis of data available within the cluster.
+* Analysis: Used for analysis of data available within the cluster,
-* Discovery: Used for easy discovery of nodes in various platforms.
+* Discovery: Used for easy discovery of nodes in various platforms,
-* Ingest: Used for pre/post-processing data during ingestion.
+* Ingest: Used for pre/post-processing data during ingestion,
-* Mappers: Helps extend/create data fields to OpenSearch.
+* Mappers: Helps extend/create data fields,
-* Snapshot/Restore: Used to create a snapshot and restore data
+* Snapshot/Restore: Used to create a snapshot and restore data.

 To develop these plugins, the code base has well defined [interfaces](https://github.com/opensearch-project/OpenSearch/tree/main/server/src/main/java/org/opensearch/plugins) to solve specific sub-set of problems.

 ## Extension Points

-The architecture is built for plugins to hook onto various extension points within the code base and subscribe to notifications/events they are interested in.
-There are bunch of extension points defined by Plugin.java and are available by default to all plugins.
-Plugins implementing custom interfaces have additional extension points.
+The architecture is designed for plugins to hook onto various points within the OpenSearch code base.
+Plugins can subscribe to notifications/events they are interested in via these extension points.
+The `Plugin.java` defines a list default extension points.

-Extension points enable plugins to hook into various events within the lifecycle of the OpenSearch cluster.
+Extension points enable plugins to hook into various events within the cluster and data lifecycles in OpenSearch.
 The default extension points are defined by [Plugin.java](https://github.com/opensearch-project/OpenSearch/blob/1.2/server/src/main/java/org/opensearch/plugins/Plugin.java#L90) abstract class:

 * `getFeature` - Could be used to implement a custom feature and respond to cluster state API.
-* `createGuiceModules` - Implement node level dependency injection modules via Guice.
+* `createGuiceModules` - Implement node level dependency injection modules via [Guice](https://github.com/google/guice).
 * `getGuiceServiceClasses` - Node level services which will be automatically called with node state changes.
 * `createComponents` - Custom component implemented and its lifecycle being managed by OpenSearch.
 * `additionalSettings` - Implement additional node level settings.